-There has been no change in the Company's internal control over financial reporting during the six months ended September 30, 2015 that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.
+There has been no change in the Company's internal control over financial reporting during the nine months ended December 31, 2015 that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.

-The Chief Executive Officer and Chief Financial Officer of the Company certified on its internal controls over financial reporting for the six months ended September 30, 2015 using the 2013 COSO Framework in accordance with the regulatory requirements under National Instrument 52-109.
+The Chief Executive Officer and Chief Financial Officer of the Company certified its internal controls over financial reporting for the nine months ended December 31, 2015 using the 2013 COSO Framework in accordance with the regulatory requirements under National Instrument 52-109.